UCSF-DSCOLAB/hackathon_primer/README.markdown

 The container comes pre-installed with basic single cell tools in Python (3.8) and R (4.1.1).
 Sample Data with tutorial also included.

-Container creates Jupyter notebook on local computer.
-- Users can start analyzing single cell sequencing data with Scanpy in python or Seurat in R.
+Users can start analyzing single cell sequencing data with Scanpy in python or Seurat in R.

 ## Requirements:
 Docker